Oblique Pen Holder Set-up and Adjustment

-Over the years, I’ve had the pleasure of writing with holders from many different penmakers.
-I’ve written with the holders that belonged to hundreds of students in workshops or class environments.
-I’ve even made several dozen myself.
-The one thing that I can say for certain is this:
+Over the last ten years, I’ve written with oblique holders from many different penmakers.
+I’ve taken the opportunity to ask to try the holders belonging to students in my workshops.
+I’ve even made several myself.
+One thing that I know for certain is:

-The only good holder is one that is well adjusted for writing.
+A good holder is one that is well adjusted for its owner.

-From a construction standpoint, the oblique pen holder is a straightforward design.
-There’s a body with a slit cut into the side where a small piece of metal called a “flange” is inserted.
+The oblique pen holder is a calligraphic tool with a straightforward design.
+It consists of a body with a slit cut into the side where a small piece of metal called a “flange” is inserted.
 This flange migrates the replaceable writing tip (the pen or “nib”) askew from the long axis of the body so that it can be better aligned to the paper and direction of strokes in slanted calligraphic scripts.

-These three simple elements can work together in harmony or coalesce into mess that not even the most skilled writer could convince to make a line.
-The relationship of the body, flange, and pen is a delicate one, but that does not mean that it is complicated.
+These elements can work together in harmony or coalesce into a mess that not even the most skilled writer could convince to make a line.
+The relationship of the body, flange, and pen is a delicate one, but that does not mean that it is complicated nor that we should fear it.

 Why should I use the oblique pen holder?

 The oblique flange may have been invented to preserve pen points by allowing for the even wear of both tines for slanted writing, but the actual advantages of this type of writing instrument are far-reaching in the American styles of penmanship.
-By migrating the pen outside of the staff, penmakers are able to control three customizable adjustments which can be made to suit a penman’s unique anatomy, writing posture, and aesthetic preferences for script.
+By displacing the pen to the outside of the holder, penmakers are able to control three adjustments which can be made to suit any penman’s unique anatomy, writing posture, and aesthetic preferences for script.

-These three adjustments are known as the yaw, pitch, and roll similar to the three principal axes of rotation in an airplane.
+These three adjustments are known as the yaw, pitch, and roll.